Cheese and wine matching: Top tips and classic matches

-5. Look to match origins, where the local wine and the local cheese have evolved together – this is very easily done in France and Italy as long as you know the geography!
-For British cheese, follow this general guide and remember that apple juice, cider, beer and even whisky can be excellent too.
+5. Look to match origins.
+This is where the local wine and the local cheese have co-evolved.
+This is very common in Europe.
+For British cheese, follow this general guide and remember that apple juice, cider, beer and even whisky can be excellent partners too.

-6. Tannins found in red wine rarely match with soft cheese, and pairing tannins with blue cheese can end up tasting metallic.
+6. Tannins found in red wine rarely match with soft cheese, and pairing tannins with blue cheese can taste metallic.
 Cheeses that contain fruit are also tricky.
 For Stilton made with Apricots, then choose a sweet white.
-Smoked cheeses are often pungent and do not pair well – a highly aromatic wine like Gewurztraminer is the best bet.
+Smoked cheeses are pungent and generally do not pair well – a highly aromatic wine like Gewürztraminer is the best bet.

 7. Beware the cheeseboard – the chances of one wine matching the whole range of cheeses on offer is nil.
-A cheeseboard is good for quiet experimentation, but one of the best ideas is choosing just one great cheese and then matching it.
+A cheeseboard is suitable for quiet experimentation, but one of the best ideas is choosing one great cheese first and then matching it.

-8. Don’t waste money with matching expensive bottles of wine with cheese – most cheeses will take some of the wine’s complexity away.
+8. Don’t waste money matching expensive wine with cheese – most cheeses will take some of the wine’s complexity away.
 Equally, don’t skimp on cheese quality.
 Industrially processed cheese is unlikely to be interesting.
-Choose small amounts of artisanal cheeses from a good deli or market stall.
-There’s no need to spend a fortune to make some great taste combinations; in particular, there’s great value in the £6-£12 wine range.
+Instead, choose small amounts of artisanal cheeses from a good deli or market stall.
+There’s no need to spend a fortune to make great taste combinations; particularly, there’s excellent value in the under £12 wine range.

-9. In a restaurant, if you have chosen a white wine for the starter, keep a glass of it back for the cheese; it’s likely to work better than saving some of the red from the main course.
+9. In a restaurant, if you have chosen a white wine for the starter, keep a glass back for the cheese; it’s likely to work better than saving some of the red from the main course.

-10. Salt and Sweet are classic; the main point here is to balance the intensities of both.
+10. Salt and Sweet are classic; the main point here is to balance both intensities.
 Very salty blues will need much sweeter wine and vice-versa.

 Sauvignon Blanc and Goat’s Cheese